wheel My order

 Mazdas inspectedreal pre-purchase inspections

-Based on 185 used Mazdas we inspected, they are in about average shape — average condition 60/100 vs 60 for all cars we check.
+Based on 197 used Mazdas we inspected, they tend to be in slightly better shape than average — average condition 64/100 vs 61 for all cars we check.
 Every number on this page comes from real pre-purchase inspections — cars people were about to buy and paid an independent inspector to go through point by point, engine to underbody, paint depth to error codes.
 Not owner surveys, not warranty statistics, not forum lore: what we actually found.

 What we found